 After all, acquiring a dormant status does not suggest that you are entitled to a complete exemption on every obligation.

-The case is that with a dormant company in Hong Kong in place, you are allowed to lighten the burden of maintaining every little detail in accounting records while retaining your business at low maintenance cost.
+The case is that with a dormant company in Hong Kong in place, you are allowed to lighten the burden of maintaining every little detail in accounting records while retaining your business at low maintenance costs.
 As your company remains a legal entity, there left a routine to follow and some requirements to fulfill, some of which are:

 - There must be a registered office and at least 1 director, 1 shareholder, and a company secretary.